List of Pose characters: Lulu Ferocity

 Lulu Ferocity (portrayed by Hailie Sahar) is a trans woman, former member of the House of Abundance, and the co-founder of the House of Ferocity.
 Like many of the other major female characters, she is a veteran of the House of Abundance, where she was Elektra's second-in-command.
 Between her and Candy, Lulu has a chilled disposition and doesn't express her feelings too much.
-During season 1 after Elektra loses her long term sugar daddy and the wealth he gave her, Lulu and Candy leave the House of Abundance and create their own House with Lulu coming up with the name Ferocity.
-They enlist other girls to join and even poach Lil Papi, Lamar, and Cubi but Lulu and Candys treatment of Papi and a sickening read from Elektra causes the three to leave and join the House of Evangelista.
-In season 2 after Elektra leaves the house of Evangelista she joins the House of Ferocity and uses her skills to help them win some trophies but after a fight leaves them as well.
+During season one, after Elektra loses her long term sugar daddy and the wealth he gave her, Lulu and Candy leave the House of Abundance and create their own House with Lulu coming up with the name Ferocity.
+They enlist other girls to join and even poach Papi, Lamar, and Cubby but Lulu and Candy's treatment of Papi and a sickening read from Elektra causes the three to leave and join the House of Evangelista.
+In season two, after Elektra leaves the House of Evangelista, she joins the House of Ferocity and uses her skills to help them win some trophies but after a fight leaves them as well.
 Being a house mother is expensive and Candy starts hooking to make extra money.
 This ends with her being murdered in a hotel room, leaving Lulu the sole Mother of the House of Ferocity.
 Lulu and Angel eventually fall into drug use but with support from her friends Lulu gets help and starts breaking her addiction.
 In 1998 it is shown that Lulu has really turned her life around and is now working as an accountant.